megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 - **Work at a comfortable pace**: fast enough to get through the material, but not so fast that you don't get to appreciate the material.
 - **Reach out for help**: don't spend so long on a problem that it consumes your entire day.
 The sites listed may not always be perfect resources for learning, and sometimes more assistance is necessary.
-- **Google is your friend**: don't hesitate to go outside of our recommended list/glossary of resources
+- **Google is your friend**: don't hesitate to go outside of our recommended list/glossary of resources when you come across a word you don't recognize or can't make sense of (see [MRIQuestions](https://www.evernote.com/l/APXfgfX6AkZJ6Z1JWNCaox45GeTW2ke7mDU))
 - **You'll get your hands dirty eventually**: it's normal to feel like you haven't developed a competency when you haven't yet actually *run* some of these tools and programs.
 - **Contribute**: science gets better when we do it together.
-If you find a superior/additional resource for learning these competencies, don't hesitate to [contribute](/docs/Contributing/documentation_guidelines/) to this document.
+If you find a superior/additional resource for learning these competencies, or simply find errors that need to be fixed, don't hesitate to [contribute](/docs/Contributing/documentation_guidelines/) to this document.

 # *Good luck!*
 {: .no_toc}